British-Flagged Tanker Leaves Iranian Waters After 2 Months Of Detention

 After more than two months of detention, the British-flagged oil tanker held by Iran has left the country's waters and is transmitting its location signal.

-"We are preparing to leave," Erik Hånell, the president and CEO of the ship's Swedish owner, Stena Bulk, told NPR earlier Friday.
+"We are preparing to leave," Erik Hanell, the president and CEO of the ship's Swedish owner, Stena Bulk, told NPR earlier Friday.

-Stena Bulk later added in a statement that the ship is en route to Dubai where the crew will disembark and receive medical checks.
+Stena Bulk later added in a statement that the ship is en route to Dubai, where the crew will disembark and receive medical checks.

-After weeks of not transmitting a signal, satellite data used by MarineTraffic.com showed the Stena Impero had left the Iranian port of Bandar Abbas Friday morning and was traveling at 12 knots in the Strait of Hormuz.
+After weeks of not transmitting a signal, satellite data used by MarineTraffic.com showed the Stena Impero had left the Iranian port of Bandar Abbas on Friday morning and was traveling at 12 knots in the Strait of Hormuz.

-Iran's Revolutionary Guards seized the ship and detained its 23 crew members on July 19 in the Strait of Hormuz for alleged maritime violations.
+Iran's Revolutionary Guard seized the ship and detained its 23 crew members on July 19 in the Strait of Hormuz for alleged maritime violations.
 Seven crew members were released on Sept.
-4 but 16 have remained on board.
+4, but 16 have remained on board.

 Iranian authorities said Monday that judicial proceedings against the Stena Impero had ended.
-While visiting New York City for the United Nations General Assembly, Iranian President Hassan Rouhani told reporters Thursday that "the case file is going through its last stages in the court system, and I foresee that it will be freed."
+While visiting New York City for the U.N.
+General Assembly, Iranian President Hassan Rouhani told reporters Thursday that "the case file is going through its last stages in the court system, and I foresee that it will be freed."

 The detention occurred about two weeks after British authorities detained the Iranian oil tanker Grace 1 off the coast of Gibraltar.
 Authorities raided the Grace 1 on July 4 on suspicion it was transporting oil to Syria in violation of European Union sanctions.